vikramkh/course-website-16fa/index.md

             StackOverflow.com and similar).
         -   You may NOT share test cases.
     -   Post your code where it may be accessible to others.
 This is largely a clarification of the previous rule.
 This means that you may NOT seek help from online forums, like StackOverflow or similar.
 You may NOT push your code to a public repository like GitHub (private repositories, however, are permitted).
 You may seek help from online forums for low-level issues as mentioned above.
 When in doubt, ask on Piazza.
-    -   Look at other people’s information
+    -   Look at other people’s information.
-        -   If you find a terminal on which somebody else has logged in and forgot to log out, you *must* log them out
+        -   If you find a terminal on which somebody else has logged in and forgot to log out, you *must* log them out.
         -   When somebody else is typing a password in front of you *must* look out the window, or at your shoes, or at the picture of Brad Pitt or Angelina Jolie that you carry on your keychain.
-    -   Use any code downloaded from the Internet or sent to you by email, Facebook, text, Twitter, or even scribbled notes passed from hand to hand :)
+    -   Use any code downloaded from the Internet or sent to you by email, Facebook, text, Twitter, or even scribbled notes passed from hand to hand. :)
     -   Share the material that we post for this course with anybody who is not a registered student in this course or a staff member.
         -   If you find any such material already posted somewhere else you